hanselcarter/calendar/README.md

 # How to install dependencies and run the project locally

-step 1: run the [npm i command] step 2: run the [npm run start:dev] command step 3: open http://localhost:8080/ on your browser
+step 1: run the [npm i] command step 2: run the [npm run start:dev] command step 3: open http://localhost:8080/ on your browser

 # How Does the application works

 To start adding reminder: click on the (+) icon that is inside dates boxes, a modal will show up so you can start adding your reminders you can write a description and choose a city from the city dropdown, choose a color from the dropdown color and pick a date and time from the date picker.
-To start editing or deleting a single reminder: click on the the reminder and modal will show up so you can delete the reminder or edit it
+To start editing or deleting a single reminder: click on the the reminder and modal will show up so you can delete the reminder or edit it.
-To delete all reminder for an specific date: click on the (-) icon that is inside dates boxes, a modal will show up so you can confirm teh deletions
+To delete all reminder for an specific date: click on the (-) icon that is inside dates boxes, a modal will show up so you can confirm the deletions.
-To navigate through the calendar: click on the next or previous button
+To navigate through the calendar: click on the next or previous button.

 # Additional details